 DAMAGE: Infected trees defend themselves by forming calluses or galls around the growing pupae.
-CONTROL: Difficult but of the leaf.
+CONTROL: Difficult but damage can be minimised by:

-- damage can be minimised by: fertilisers in late winter and - Removing all newly formed galls before the end of winter.
-Old galls have already been vacated by the adult wasps. - Hanging yellow sticky traps on infected trees in late winter to trap emerging adult wasps. - Destroying infected stems by burning.
+- Avoiding high nitrogen fertilisers in late winter and - Removing all newly formed galls before the end of winter.
+Old galls have the adult wasps. - Hanging yellow sticky traps on infected trees in late winter to trap emerging adult wasps. - Destroying infected stems by burning.